microsoft/vscode-docs/docs/languages/javascript.md

 ## Rich Editing Support

 Visual Studio Code uses the TypeScript language service to make authoring JavaScript easy.
-In addition to syntactical features like format, format on type and outlining, you also get language service features such as **Peek**, **Go to Definition**, **Find all References**, and **Rename Symbol** just by right clicking in any JavaScript file.
+In addition to syntactical features like format, format on type and outlining, you also get language service features such as **Peek**, **Go to Definition**, **Find all References**, and **Rename Symbol**.

 ## JavaScript Projects (jsconfig.json)